jlquinn/xbows-driver/doc/spec.md

 animation mask key bitmap.
 I think the
 0xffffffff ffffffff just has to be there as well.

+Q: What are all the ffffffff for?
+There are 124 ffffffff here.
+This seems to be approximately the number of keys to program.
+Are these direct RGB codes, similar to driver mode programming?
+That seems a lot of bytes to waste on ffffffff.
+Perhaps try fixed lighting and see what happens.
+Similarly, try the anim/light frame programming in driver mode.
+Does it work?

 I copied and modified the Calculator pattern to enable a single light at a time to try to describe the bitmap.
 Treating the first byte after the crc as byte 0: